Approximation and Non-parametric Estimation of ResNet-type Convolutional Neural Networks: Proof of Theorem

 \subsection{Transformation of a Linear CNN into a ReLU CNN}

-The following lemma shows that we can convert any linear CNN to a ReLU CNN that has approximately 4 times larger parameters.
+The following lemma shows that we can convert any linear CNN to a ReLU CNN with approximately four times larger parameters.
 This type of lemma is also found in~\citet{petersen2018optimal} (Lemma 2.3).
-The constructed network resembles to a CNN with CReLU activation~\citep{shang2016understanding}.
+The constructed network resembles a CNN with CReLU activation~\citep{shang2016understanding}.

 \begin{lemma} Let ${\bm C} = (C^{(1)}, \ldots, C^{(L)})\in \bbN^{L}_{+}$ be channel sizes ${\bm K} = (K^{(1)}, \ldots, K^{(L)})\in \bbN^{L}_{+}$ be filter sizes.
 Let $w^{(l)}\in \bbR^{K^{(l)}\times C^{l} \times C^{(l)}}$ and $b^{(l)}\in \bbR^{(l)}$.
 Consider the linear convolution layers constructed from $\bmw$ and $\bmb$: $f_\id := \mathrm{Conv}^{\id}_{\bmw, \bmb}: \bbR^{D}\to \bbR^{D\times C^{(L)}} \bbN^{L}_{+}$ where $\bmw = (w^{(l)})_l$ and $\bmb = (b^{(l)})_l$ .
 Then, there exists a pair $\tilde\bmw = (\tilde{w}^{(l)})_{l\in [L]}, \tilde\bmb = (\tilde{b}^{(l)})_{l\in [L]}$ where $\tilde{w}^{(l)}\in \bbR^{K^{(l)}\times 2C^{(l)}\times 2C^{(l-1)}}$ and $\tilde{b}^{(l)} \in \bbR^{2C^{(l)}}$ such that \begin{enumerate} \item $\displaystyle{\max_{l\in [L]}\|\tilde{w}^{(l)}\|_\infty = \max_{l\in [L]} \|w^{(l)}\|_\infty}$, $\displaystyle{\max_{l\in [L]}\|\tilde{b}^{(l)}\|_\infty = \max_{l\in [L]} \|b^{(l)}\|_\infty}$, and \item $f_\relu := \mathrm{Conv}^{\relu}_{\tilde\bmw, \tilde\bmb}: \bbR^D\to \bbR^{D\times 2C^{(L)}}$, satisfies $f_\relu(\cdot) = (f_{\id}(\cdot)_+, f_{\id}(\cdot)_-)$. \end{enumerate} \end{lemma}